MiyuHmt/cheatsheet/README.md

 # Cheatsheets
-Some cheatsheet that I have do for some languages / developer tools.
+Some cheatsheets that I have do for some languages / developer tools.